If you want to add some fun to your meeting, perform a simple magic trick. Cub Scouts will love it.

-It is difficult to describe a magic trick with just instructions, so if you need to see a video of it to understand the concept, you can view a demonstration on Activity TV.
+It is difficult to describe a magic trick with just instructions, so if you need to see a video of it to understand the concept, you can probably find one on YouTube.

 The Great Rope Escape